Willis Tower: Form and facade

 Each of the "tubes" is a column-free module measuring 75 by 75 ft, which set back at different stories.
 There are setbacks at the 50th, 66th, and 90th floors.
 The lowest 50 stories contain nine tubes and cover 52000 ft2 each.
 The northwest and southeast tubes terminate at the 50th floor.
 The 51st through 66th floors each span 41420 ft2, above which the northeast and southwest tubes end.
 From the 67th to 90th floors, each story is shaped like a cross, covering 30170 ft2.
 The north, east, and south tubes end at the 90th floor; the remaining west and center tubes reach 108 floors, with an area of 12283 ft2 on each of the top stories.

 The Sears Tower was the first building to use this innovative design.
 It was both structurally efficient and economic: at 1,450 feet, it provided more space and rose higher than the Empire State Building and cost much less per unit area.
 The system would prove highly influential in skyscraper construction and has been used in most supertall buildings since, including the world's current tallest building, the Burj Khalifa.
 In February 1982, two television antennas were added to the structure, increasing its total height to 1707 ft.
 The western antenna was later extended, bringing the overall height to 1729 ft on June 5, 2000, to improve reception of local NBC station WMAQ-TV.

 The perimeter of the Willis Tower contains columns that are spaced 15 ft apart on their centers.
 The facade is made of anodized aluminum and black glass.
 Alcoa manufactured 4 e6lb of aluminum sheeting for the building's facade.
 Black bands appear on the tower around the 29th–32nd, 64th–65th, 88th–89th, and 104th–108th floors.
 These elements are louvers to ventilate the building's environmental support systems and obscure its belted trusses.
 The rest of the facade is made of 16,000 rectangular windows. all of which measure 5 by 8 ft and are tinted with bronze.

 Outside the building, there was originally a 80000 ft2 plaza made of pink granite.
-In the late 2010s, a three-level wing was built along the western and southern sides of the tower replacing the tower.
+In the late 2010s, a three-level wing was built along the western and southern sides of the tower replacing the plaza.
 The roof garden above the annex spans 30000 ft2.
 The annex contains a facade of black steel and aluminum, similar to in the original building.
 The Jackson Boulevard facade of the annex contains an artwork by Olafur Eliasson, entitled Atmospheric wave wall.
 The work, measuring 30 by 60 ft across, comprises almost 2,000 blue-and-green steel tiles, which are decorated with hexagonal motifs.
 The wall is backlit at night.